kaspar030/RIOT/examples/suit_update/README.md

 The following recipes are defined in makefiles/suit.inc.mk

-suit/manifest: creates manifest for all slots and "latest" tag of each,
+suit/manifest: creates a non signed and signed manifest, and also a latest tag for these.
-    uses following parameters:
+    It uses following parameters:

     - $(SUIT_KEY): key to sign the manifest
     - $(SUIT_PUB): public key used to verify the manifest